00USER1X/pagepair/README.md

 - **It’s about inspiration**, not imitation.
 So, if your clones have their unique twists, that’s a win!
 - **Baby steps**: Tackling one piece at a time keeps things chill and ensures quality.

 Here's to making the web a tad cooler with your clones.
-Happy coding and rock on! 🚀
+Happy coding and rock on! 🚀# pagepair